 Patricia Cariño Valdez is an independent curator based in Oakland, CA. Currently, she is working on curatorial and public program projects with: Szu-Han Ho, Assistant Professor of University of New Mexico in Albuquerque, NM; a group exhibition featuring Mik Gaspay, Jeanne Jalandoni, O.M.
-France Viana in a group show Super Sarap at Gallery 6/6/7 in Santa Ana, CA; and in the Public Programs and Museum Experience department at the Exploratorium in San Francisco, CA. She is also 1/2 of Casa de Palomitas, a collaborative research and writing project with Cesar Valdez
+France Viana in a group show Super Sarap at Gallery 6/6/7 in Santa Ana, CA; and in the Public Programs and Museum Experience department at the Exploratorium in San Francisco, CA. She is also 1/2 of Casa de Palomitas, a collaborative research and writing project with Cesar Valdez.